 - 462-3 UNIX AND SERVER SYSTEMS.
 UNIX and Windows server operating systems to include scripting language plus server software installation and configuration.
 Prerequisite: CMIS 310. - 468-3 BUSINESS TELECOMMUNICATIONS.
 Concepts and terminology dealing with data communication and distributed systems with emphasis on business applications.
 Prerequisite: CMIS 310. - 472-3 END USER SYSTEMS SUPPORT.
 Application of knowledge, skills, and abilities necessary in the user support industry to include software and hardware support related to small computer environments as a standalone or network setting.
 Prerequisite: CMIS 342. - 515-3 INFORMATION SYSTEMS THEORY.
 Information systems from a theoretical perspective with emphasis on business information systems and their development for effective planning, control, and strategy. - 520-3 MANAGING TECHNOLOGY.
 Application of systems models to improve manager's ability to identify, understand, control, evaluate, plan, acquire, and use technology.
-Prerequisite: CMIS 515. - 535-3 PROJECT MANAGEMENT STANDARD PROCESSES.
+Prerequisite: CMIS 515. - 526-3 INFORMATION SYSTEMS AND TECHNOLOGY.
+Information systems and state-of-the-art information technology with a middle-level managerial focus. - 535-3 PROJECT MANAGEMENT STANDARD PROCESSES.
 A framework of standard processes based on the Project Management Body of Knowledge and other resources.
 Includes processes for managing scope, time, quality, cost, human resources, communications, risk, and procurement.
 Prerequisite: CMIS 540 or consent of instructor.